 - Melt the butter in a soup pot or a dutch oven, and then add the diced onion and red pepper.
 Sute until the onion is translucent, about 3-5 minutes.
 Add the garlic, and cook until fragrant.
 Sprinkle flour over the vegetables and stir to coat everything well and let the flour cook out a little bit and turn golden (this will result in a deeper flavor).
 Pour in the stock and bring to a boil.
 Add the heavy cream and potatoes, bring back to a boil for a few minutes, until the potatoes break down break down and are easily smashed in the soup (all about the thickness and texture).

-- Add the cut corn kernels to the pot and season again with a little more salt and pepper.
+- Add the cut corn kernels and diced tomatoes to the pot and season again with a little more salt and pepper.
 Bring the heat down so that the soup simmers (not a harsh boil).
 Simmer for about 20 minutes.
 Throw in your fresh parsley at the end, add our bacon back in and garnish in bowls with green onion and additional parsley if you want.
 Be sure to remove the thyme stick when serving.